Madagascar dwarf gecko: Geographic Distribution and Range

 Although most dwarf geckos are found in Africa, Madagascar has been hypothesized to be their geographic origin.
 In the Gekkonidae family, Lygodactylus forms a clade with two other genera of diurnal geckos: the southwestern African Rhoptropella and the diverse Phelsuma genus.
 L. madagascariensis has been well-recorded in six locations: (1) Nosy Be; (2) Manarikoba Forest on the western slope of the Tsaratanana Massif (Andampy Campsite); (3) Manongarivo; (4) Maromiandra; (5) Andrafainkona; and (6) Montagne d’Ambre.
 These sites are located in the Sambirano and northern regions of Madagascar.

 Habitat

-This species’ habitat consists of Madagascar’s tropical and subtropical humid forests.
+This species’ habitat consists of Madagascar's tropical and subtropical humid forests.
 Its micro habitat includes leaf litter, bark and rock crevices, as well as the under story and visible parts of the canopy.
 Its macro habitat encompasses rain forests, dry forests, savannas, deserts, and montane environments.

 Life Cycle

-Members of the Lygodactylus genus have a lifespan between 5 to 10 years, but they can exceed this if they’re in captivity.
+Members of the Lygodactylus genus have a lifespan between 5 and 10 years, but they can exceed this if they're in captivity.
 Most species in the Gekkonidae family, as well as the subfamily Gekkoninae, lay two eggs with a calcareous shell.